cloud-native-everything/SRv6-L3VPN-FlexAlgo-Containerlab/README.md

 # Segment Routing Lab: SRv6 L3VPN Flexible Algoritms Demo
-# DO NOT USE: Still work in progress!!

 This lab is showing a simple configuration and verification of SRv6 on Nokia routers to signal both IGP’s shortest path and Algorithms with specific metric conditions (i.e. 10ms).
 All router network interfaces for transport are <b>using IPv6</b> and we are encpasulating IPv4 traffic.